 Recommendations

-1. The nurses should use video games of MiNi as an intervention for LBC who will be hospitalized because of mental, emotional, or social wellness difficulties,this study may reduce anxiety of those school-age children who are left-behind and also for other children and practicers in the clinical area .
+1. The nurses should use video games of MiNi as an intervention for LBC who will be hospitalized because of mental, emotional, or social wellness difficulties, this study may reduce anxiety of those school-age children who are left-behind and also for other children and practices in the clinical area .

 2. The nursing administration of this study utilized the findings or the results as a baseline data for the development of health education programs or seminar for nurses related to mental health such problems as anxiety, depression, stress among pediatric patients.